luk27official/platform041/docs/README.md

 ## User documentation

 At first, the user either has to build the app themselves or download the prebuilt executable.
 After that (see the source root README for build, if needed), the game is ready for playing.
 After running the executable, a window shows up.
 The game starts in a main menu.
 The user may choose from the available levels by using the arrow keys and spacebar/return key for selecting.
+The user may select the scores tab as well, which shows the top scores.

 <img src="images/menu.png" />